ConvNet vs Transformer, Supervised vs CLIP: Beyond ImageNet Accuracy: Conclusion

 \section{Conclusion}

-This study examined ConvNets and Transformers with supervised and CLIP training from multiple perspectives beyond the standard ImageNet accuracy metric.
-We found that each model can have its own distinct strengths.
-This suggests that model selection should depend on the target use cases, as standard performance measures may overlook key nuances.
-Additionally, many existing benchmarks are derived from ImageNet which biases the evaluation.
-Developing entirely new benchmarks with different data distributions will be fundamental for evaluating model performance in a broader, more real-world representative context.
+Our study examined ConvNets and Transformers with supervised and CLIP training from multiple perspectives beyond the standard ImageNet accuracy.
+We found that models with similar ImageNet accuracies have vastly different properties.
+This suggests that model selection should depend on the target use cases, as standard metrics may overlook key nuances.
+In addition, it is crucial to develop new benchmarks with data distributions that closely mirror real-world scenarios.
+This will help both in training models for better real-world performance and in more accurately evaluating their effectiveness in such environments.

-For supervised models, we found the superior performance of ConvNeXt over ViT on many benchmarks.
-It is better calibrated, more invariant to data transformation, and has shown superior transferability and robustness.
-Moreover, both CLIP and supervised ConvNeXt are better than ViT on synthetic data.
-While CLIP models have lower ImageNet accuracy, they exhibit higher shape bias and better transferability, making them preferable in scenarios with significant domain shifts.
-Finally, all models make largely the same types of mistakes and struggle with texture.
+\textbf{ConvNet vs Transformer.} (1) Supervised ConvNeXt is superior to supervised ViT: it is more invariant to data transformations, and demonstrates better transferability, robustness and calibration.
+(2) ConvNeXt outperforms ViT on synthetic data.
+(3) ViT has a higher shape bias.

+\textbf{Supervised vs CLIP.} (1) Supervised ConvNeXt competes well with CLIP in transferability, showing potential of supervised models.
+(2) Supervised models are better at robustness benchmarks, likely because these are ImageNet variants.
+(3) CLIP models have a higher shape bias and make less classification errors relative to their ImageNet accuracy.

-As a result of our analysis, we suggest using supervised ConvNeXt when the target task distribution is not very different from ImageNet as this model has the strongest performance among all.
-In case of a serious domain shift, both of the CLIP models should provide competitive performance.
+As a result of our analysis, we suggest using supervised ConvNeXt when the target task distribution is not very different from ImageNet as this model provides competitive performance among many benchmarks.
+In case of a serious domain shift, we recommend using CLIP models.